-But maybe there are epic reasons for strangeness in humanity.
-Perhaps there is beauty amongst the curious ones.
+But maybe there are epic reasons for a certain strangeness in humanity.
+Perhaps there is beauty among the curious ones.
 It’s been on my mind a lot for a long time now.
-The normal “About” menu you may be looking for isn’t there here.
-Instead, you will find Why “Strange?” and it should give you a pretty good sense of what I am trying to do in this space.
+The normal “About” menu you may be looking for isn’t up there here.
+In its place, you will find Why “Strange?”, and that page should give you a pretty good sense of what I would like us to think about here.

 Have you or someone you love ever, for physical exercise, walked, jogged, run, or cycled down residential streets?
 If so, have you or your loved one ever been chased or even bitten by a dog of any variety or size?
 If yes, how frightened or angry were you/they?
 Was there retaliation (either immediate or delayed), or a burning desire to lash out; to get even?

 If you said, “Yes” to more than a couple of these questions, I think that you or your loved one might very well find today’s post a particularly relevant, and perhaps entertaining read.
 So let’s have a peek into the regular workout world of an interesting character—an especially multi-faceted little man—and see how he handled his trial by fang.